alipe1998/Traffic_Analyis/data/processed_pandas_data/README.md

 This subdirectory will contain small subregions in Texas used for local testing and development during traffic analysis.
+Data will populate in this subdirectory when `create_regions_pandas.ipynb` notebook is run.